top of page

 New Branch of MSLandscaping on its way!

-Increased focus on specific gardening and horticulture skills along with watering schedules for existing or recently installed gardens and landscaped areas.
+Increased focus on specific garden plant care and horticulture skills along with watering schedules for existing or recently installed gardens and landscaped areas.
 This has always been included in my follow-ups with clients, but more of you are asking for the expertise.
-I look forward to sharing more on this new venture in the weeks to come.
+I look forward to sharing more on this new venture in the winter weeks to come.

 We specialize in effective, FREE consultations that allow face to face time with a client so that we are better able to understand their needs and answer their questions.
-In a world of text, email, and messenger, we prefer to talk directly with our clients.
+In a world of text, email, and messenger, we prefer to talk directly with our clients and follow up effectively.

 Marcus Sommers,